 Remarketing works by placing cookies on the devices of visitors to your website who meet your criteria (s).
 Their cookie ID is added to your retargeting audience list.

 Once the cookies are placed on a visitor’s website, you can track his/her activities and navigation on your website.
-This helps you understand the time they spent on certain pages which allows you to analyse what the user is interested in.
+This helps you understand the time they spent on certain pages which allows you to analyze what the user is interested in.

 Similarly, you can remarket to your existing customers and announce upcoming sales/discounts and push them by giving them a members-only sale.
 Here, you will be using your existing customer database and segregating them depending on the campaign objective.